miguel-angel-monjas/master-thesis/hadoop-cluster-setup.md

 ```

 ## Configure the cluster instances
-Five configuration files have to be updated (or created) on master and slave instances in order to have our cluster configured: `core-site.xml`, `mapred-site.xml`, `hdfs-site.xml`, `yarn-site.xml`, and `slaves` (mind that some variables have been deprecated as new versions of Hadoop are releases, be aware of that).
+Three configuration files have to be updated (or created) on master and slave instances in order to have our cluster configured: `core-site.xml`, `hdfs-site.xml`, and `slaves` (mind that some variables have been deprecated as new versions of Hadoop are releases, be aware of that).
 They are available in the directory `$HADOOP_HOME/etc/hadoop`.
 Although there are some options that are only relevant for the master, it is simpler to copy the same configuration files to all the instances in the cluster.

 ### `core-site.xml`
 First, `core-site.xml` must be updated on all instances (master and slaves), in order to set the properties `hadoop.tmp.dir` and `fs.defaultFS`: